DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 directions.

 Process is very simple and clear; a presenter represents authority and directs the whole thing.
-Participants are under presenter’s full control and they bow down to it.
+Participants are under presenter's full control and they bow down to it.
 This presenter-director represents the fair order.